bcdev/s3tbx-snow/src/main/resources/doc/s3snow_processing_system.rst

 Overview
 ========

-The key goal of the S3-SNOW project regarding software development, production and dissemination was to implement the proposed algorithms for several  key  snow  parameters from  Sentinel-3 OLCI data in free and easily accessible open source toolboxes, notably and foremost ESA’s SNAP toolbox.
+The key goal of the S3-SNOW project and its successor SICE regarding software development, production and dissemination was to implement the proposed algorithms for several  key  snow  parameters from  Sentinel-3 OLCI data in free and easily accessible open source toolboxes, notably and foremost ESA’s SNAP toolbox.
 During the implementation process, all processing software was distributed within the consortium in frequent cycles for the purpose of a comprehensive validation from an appropriate OLCI database containing products covering a variety of selected snow-covered areas.
 All SNAP
-S3-SNOW processors are available as SNAP plugins and can be run within SNAP on any supported platform (Windows, Linux, MacOS).
+S3-SNOW and SICE processors are available as SNAP plugins and can be run within SNAP on any supported platform (Windows, Linux, MacOS).
 The :underline:`procedure` for installation and operation is described in this chapter.

 .. index:: Theoretical Background Summary